fommil/fpmortals/manuscript/complete.md

 A> We will return to this code later on in the book and replace `var` with a A> principled way of managing state.

-When we write a unit test (here using `FlatSpec` from scalatest), we create an instance of `MutableHandlers` and then import all of its members.
+When we write a unit test (here using `FlatSpec` from scalatest), we create an instance of `Mutable` and then import all of its members.

 Our implicit `drone` and `machines` both use the `Id` execution context and therefore interpreting this program with them returns an `Id[WorldView]` that we can assert on.

-In this trivial case we just check that the `initial` method returns the same value that we use in the static handlers:
+In this trivial case we just check that the `initial` method returns the same value that we use in the static implementations:

 {lang="text"}
 ~~~~~~~~
   "Business Logic" should "generate an initial world view" in {
-    val handlers = new MutableHandlers(needsAgents)
+    val mutable = new Mutable(needsAgents)
-    import handlers._
+    import mutable._

     program.initial shouldBe needsAgents
   }